blinktrade/docs-legacy/source/includes/_tradeapi.md

 Name     | Type   | Description/Value
 ---------|--------|------------------
 MsgType  | string | "D"
-ClOrdID  | number | Unique identifier for Order as assigned by you.
-Symbol   | string | [\<SYMBOL\>](#symbols)
+ClOrdID  | number | Unique identifier for Order as assigned by you Symbol   | string | [\<SYMBOL\>](#symbols)
 Side     | string | "1" = Buy, "2" = Sell
 OrdType  | string | "2" = Limited
-Price    | number | Price in satoshis.
+Price    | number | Price in satoshis
-OrderQty | number | Quantity in satoshis.
+OrderQty | number | Quantity in satoshis
 BrokerID | number | [\<BROKER_ID\>](#brokers)

 ### Response

-Returns an Execution Report Model Object, if you're using with `Rest Transport`, it will response as an array together with the balance response.
+Returns an Execution Report Model Object, if you're using with `REST Transport`, it will response as an array together with the balance response.

 > __RESPONSE EXAMPLE__